Vote By Mail

 When your ballot arrives at the Supervisor of Elections office, the signature on the back of the envelope will be compared to the signature that the Supervisor of Elections has on file for you.

-If your ballot is noted as having a signature issue, you have until 5 p.m. on the Thursday after Election Day to resolve it.
-This may require you to sign a signature affidavit.
+If you are notified that your ballot has a signature issue, you have until 5 p.m. on the Thursday after Election Day to resolve it.
+This may require you to sign and submit a signature affidavit.